indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_history.rst

   running binary, not the environment the running binary was built in.
 In many cases these would be identical.
 However, they would diverge if the binary was cross-compiled.
+* The default Python packaging policy now disables bytecode generation for various modules in the Python standard library in the ``lib2to3.tests`` and ``test`` packages that contain invalid Python 3 source code and would fail to compile to bytecode.
+This should enable Python resources to compile without error when setting :py:attr:`PythonPackagingPolicy.include_test` to ``True``, without requiring a custom resource handling callback to disable bytecode generation. (#147).

 New Features
 ^^^^^^^^^^^^